sminnillo/Preterit-imperfect-teaching-study/README.md

 # Preterit-imperfect-teaching-study
-These are the study instruments for Sánchez-Gutiérrez &amp; Minnillo (forthcoming), a study about instructors' beliefs and practices for teaching the preterit-imperfect distinction.
+These are the study instruments for a study about instructors' beliefs and practices for teaching the preterit-imperfect distinction.